 We've seen the 2015 Hyundai Sonata with both Apple CarPlay and Android Auto side-by-side, and fully expect more commitments from BMW, Chevrolet, Ford, KIA, Land Rover, Mitsubishi, Nissan, Opel, Peugeot-Citroen, Subaru, Suzuki and Toyota.

 Can you get CarPlay for your existing car?

-No plans have yet been officially announced for an after-market version of CarPlay.
-However, Mercedes is one automaker that is said to be considering making one.
+Additionally, Mercedes is one automaker that said it'll soup up its existing cars.
 It's already committed to installing CarPlay in its C-Class vehicles and word is that it's building a unit that will allow current Mercedes drivers to make use of the CarPlay technology.

 Are there any rivals to CarPlay?